 * Click here for rating key

-Crescent City Steak House Restaurant Review: In a town that loves its history (and often embellishes it), Crescent City Steak House claims bragging rights as the birthplace in the mid-1930s of the New Orleans-style steak, featuring charbroiled Prime beef served in sizzling, seasoned butter.
+Crescent City Steak House Restaurant Review: Nothing much ever changes at Crescent City Steak House, and that’s just the way its regular customers like it.
+In a town that loves its history (and often embellishes it), Crescent City Steak House was founded in 1934 and claims bragging rights as the birthplace of the New Orleans-style steak, featuring charbroiled Prime beef served in sizzling, seasoned butter.
 The utterly basic menu presents rib-eye, New York strip or porterhouse steaks as the kitchen's specialty.
 Skip the soggy, flavorless shrimp cocktail, but jump on the hand-cut fries.
 Enjoy the “Z Pie” for dessert --- chocolate cookie crust with vanilla ice cream and caramel sauce, topped with whipped cream and sprinkles.
 The mostly new-world wine list offers a plethora of reds for the steaks, as well as a few sparkling wines and dessert choices.
 The main dining room breathes a nostalgic ambience, and the curtained “cheaters” booths remain the best seats in the house for those on a discreet rendezvous.
 Crescent City Steak House is not terribly convenient to the French Quarter or downtown, but it is worth the drive.